 Gradually add water to white paint in a cup, mixing as you go, until the paint consistency has thinned but is thicker than water.
 This will give your frame a white-washed look that reveals some of the wood beneath.
 Using a foam brush, paint a layer of the thinned white paint on the wood frame, making sure to cover the sides and inside edges.
 Let dry, then add a second coat if needed.

-Cut an 8-inch length of ribbon (we used one with a black-and-white buffalo check pattern) to create a hanger for the sign.
+Cut an 8-inch length of ribbon to create a hanger for the sign.
+We used one with a black-and-white buffalo check pattern to make a farmhouse fall sign.
 The length of your ribbon will depend on how big your frame is and the height at which you'd like it to hang.
 Hot glue the ends of the ribbon to the back of the frame, each about 1 inch from the edge of the frame.
 Let dry.
 For added security, use a staple gun to tack the ribbon into place once the glue is dry.